WhaleOps/air2phin/docs/start.rst

     # Run convert command
     airphin convert tutorial.py

-And the converted result will in the same directory with stem suffix :code:`-airphin`, in this case, it will be `tutorial-airphin.py` in current directory.
+And the converted result will in the same directory with stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`), in this case, it will be `tutorial-airphin.py` in current directory.

 Multiple Files or Directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^